flant/shell-operator/examples/monitor-namespaces/README.md

 $ kubectl create ns foobar
 ```

-See in logs that hook was ran:
+See in logs that hook was run:

 ```
 $ kubectl -n example-monitor-namespaces logs po/shell-operator